sporto/elm-tutorial/routing/try_it.md

 - Going to `http://localhost:3000/#/players` should show you a list of player
 - Going to `http://localhost:3000/#/players/1/edit` should show you the player edit view
-- - Going to `http://localhost:3000/#/xyz` should show you "Not found"
+- Going to `http://localhost:3000/#/xyz` should show you "Not found"

+Next step is to add some navigation